 Students will learn how to use a web browser and suitable web search engines.
-Staff and students will begin to use the Internet to find and evaluate information.
-Access to the Internet will become a planned part of the curriculum that will enrich and extend learning activities and will be integrated into the class schemes of work.
+Staff and students will use the internet to find and evaluate information.
+Access to the internet will become a planned part of the curriculum that will enrich and extend learning activities and will be integrated into the class schemes of work.

-As in other areas of their work, we recognise that students learn most effectively when they are given clear objectives for Internet use.
+As in other areas of their work, we recognise that students learn most effectively when they are given clear objectives for internet use.

-Different ways of accessing information from the Internet will be used depending upon the nature of the material being accessed and the age of the students:
+Different ways of accessing information from the internet will be used depending upon the nature of the material being accessed and the age of the students:

-- access to the Internet may be by teacher demonstration; - students may access teacher-prepared materials, rather than the open Internet; - students may be given a suitable web page or a single web site to access; - students may be provided with lists of relevant and suitable web sites which they may access; older, more experienced, students may be allowed to undertake their own Internet search having agreed a search plan with their teacher; students will be expected to observe the 'Rules of Responsible Internet Use' and will be informed that checks can and will be made on files held on the system and the sites they access. - Students will be able to use their own electronic device to gain access to the internet using Thornton-wifi, logging on using their own ID.
+- access to the internet may be by teacher demonstration; - students may access teacher-prepared materials, rather than the open internet; - students may be given a suitable web page or a single web site to access; - students may be provided with lists of relevant and suitable web sites which they may access; older, more experienced, students may be allowed to undertake their own internet search having agreed a search plan with their teacher; students will be expected to observe the 'Rules of Responsible Internet Use' and will be informed that checks can and will be made on files held on the system and the sites they access. - Students will be able to use their own electronic device to gain access to the internet using Thornton Wi-Fi, logging on using their own school network credentials.
 This must be adhered to and will allow their usage to be appropriately restricted and website use monitored.

-Younger students accessing the Internet will be supervised by an adult, normally their teacher, at all times.
-They will only be allowed to use the Internet once they have been taught the 'Rules of Responsible Internet Use' and the reasons for these rules.
-Teachers will endeavour to ensure that these rules remain uppermost in the students' minds as they monitor the students using the Internet.

-Students will be receive e-safety training in Year 7 and regularly updates during the preceding years.
-This will take place during IT lessons in Years 7-9 and in PSHEE in subsequent years, and the sixth form Horizon programme.
+Younger students accessing the internet will be supervised by an adult, normally their teacher, at all times.
+They will only be allowed to use the internet once they have been taught the 'Rules of Responsible Internet Use' and the reasons for these rules.
+Teachers will endeavour to ensure that these rules remain uppermost in the students' minds as they monitor the students using the internet.
+Senior students will receive e-safety training in Year 7 and regular updates during the preceding years.
+This will take place during IT lessons in Years 7-9 and in PSHEE in subsequent years, and the Sixth Form Horizon programme.